Frequently Asked Questions

 - At what age can I have my pet spayed or neutered?

 Spaying or neutering can be done at approximately 6 months of age.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
-Also a pre-anesthetic blood screen is highly recommended prior to undergoing anesthesia and surgery.
+A pre-anesthetic blood screen is required prior to undergoing anesthesia and surgery.

 - What is the pre-anesthetic blood screening?

-This is a blood test that is run here in the clinic prior to surgery.
-It is preferred to run screening tests prior to the day of surgery but can also be done same day.
+This is a blood test that is run here in the clinic, during your presurgical consultation, prior to the day of surgery.
 These tests check the organ functions, blood counts and clotting function of your pet.
 The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.
+Surgery will be scheduled at the presurgical consultation appointment.

 - How long do the sutures stay in after my pet's surgery?